Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 # Primary data

-primary data is given from: https://www.kaggle.com/datasets/hosseinmousavi/achaemenid-inscription-ocr
+Primary data is given from: https://www.kaggle.com/datasets/hosseinmousavi/achaemenid-inscription-ocr

-Plese notice that I am at the begining of the project and I will prepare a more high qulity dataset (real images) in the future.
+Please notice that I am at the beginning of this project and I will prepare a more high qulity dataset (real images) in the future.